-You can vote on the Internet by going to www.investorvote.com and following the instructions on the screen, or scanning the QR code provided on your form of proxy.
+You can vote on the Internet by visiting Investor Vote (www.investorvote.com) and following the instructions on the screen, or scanning the QR code provided on your form of proxy.
 You will need your 15 digit control number which is noted on your form of proxy.